joergkrause/svogv/projects/svogv/README.md

 ## What is it?

-The approach was simply the usage of forms as simple as ever in Angular.
+The approach was simply to improve the creation of forms as simple as ever in Angular.
 It's an extension to Angular that comes as a set of classes (injectable services) and components.

 It's available as source code or as ready to use umd-bundle.
 The bundle is plane JavaScript.
 The sources are available via *npm* and from *github*.